elastisys/compliantkubernetes/docs/operator-manual/cryptography.md

 Hence, with short certificate expiration time and forward secrecy, **usage of RSA 2048 for HTTPS certificates does not add a security risk.**

 We recommend you to regularly run the [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/) against the application HTTPS endpoints to make sure encrypted-in-transit sufficiently protects your data.
+At the time of this writing, Compliant Kubernetes receives A+ overall rating.

 ## Further Reading